How Many Workers to Ask? Adaptive Exploration for Collecting High Quality Labels: Discussion and Conclusions

 In this paper, we mainly focus on the issue of deciding how many workers to ask for a given HIT.
 The number of workers asked defines a trade-off between the cost of the HIT and the error rate of the final answer.
 We propose an adaptive stopping rule which, every time a worker is asked, decides whether to stop or continue asking another worker.
 The stopping rule takes into account the differences in the workers' answers and the uncertainty from the limited number of these answers.
 This allows asking few workers for easy HITs, where their answers are mostly identical, and thus incurring low cost.
 On the other hand, for harder HITs, more workers are asked in order to maintain a low error rate.
 A simpler scheme that uses a fixed number of workers per HIT wastes answers on the easy HITs and lacks enough answers on the harder HITs.

-When workers' skill levels are approximately known from their past performance, we can improve the stopping rule to take the skill levels into account.
+If workers' skill levels are approximately known from their past performance, we can improve the stopping rule to take the skill levels into account.
 The difficulty of a new HIT is, as before, assumed to be unknown.
 From our data analysis we know that all workers tend to perform well on easy HITs, whereas on harder HITs the skill level of the workers tends to make a big difference.
 We can thus estimate the HIT difficulty by the number of answers when the stopping rule decided to stop.
 We use this information to re-weight the answers of the workers according to their known skill, so that for harder HITs we rely more on the better workers.
+With other EM-based algorithms, the assumption is that we do not know much about the workers and we try to assign a score to them that corresponds to how good they are (e.g., spammers get a low score, whereas workers that are giving correct answers get a high score).
+The EM-based algorithms try to estimate the worker scores at the same time as estimating the HIT answers.
+If workers give answers that agree with the estimated ones, then they tend to get high scores.
+Our adaptive algorithm instead assumes that we know how good or bad the workers are.
+What it tries to estimate is how easy or hard the HIT is, and what should be the HIT answer.
+The idea is that for easy HITs, even poorly performing workers are quite reliable So, if we can figure out that a HIT is easy we can rely on pretty much every worker, whereas if a HIT is hard we should discount the answers of the bad workers.
+The adaptive algorithm estimates the difficulty of the HIT based on how much the workers agree or disagree and then assigns a weight to each worker's answer that relies on both the estimated difficulty of the HIT and the worker quality.
+This also means that the worker weights differ from HIT to HIT.

 One can envision an approach where the worker skill is not known beforehand but can be learned algorithmically.
 For example, after the stopping rule decides to stop and produce a final answer for the HIT, we could compare the worker's answer to the final answer.
 If their answer matches, we can assume they gave a correct answer.
 This approach is particularly suitable to the problem of scalable gold HIT creation.
 However, further research is required to establish if this can produce accurate results in practice or if it leads to ``self-fulfilling loops'' where the workers who are considered skilled provide the same wrong answer.
 Such answer is then interpreted as the ``correct'' answer by the system, which in turn reinforces the belief that these workers are highly skilled.